luciacassketch/my-projects/master-thesis/README.md

 This directory gathers all information needed to replicate the results presented in the thesis on the Wikipedia dataset, which you can find here together with a list of links to the webpages from where the data was extracted (wikipedia_sources).
 The custom datatset used in the study is private and cannot be shared.

 In the "code" sub-directory you'll find all the code needed to run the pipeline I wrote.
-This code is made public with the license CC BY-NC (visit this website for an explanation of the license: https://creativecommons.org/licenses/by-nc/4.0/).
+This code is made public under the CC BY-NC license (visit this website for an explanation of the license: https://creativecommons.org/licenses/by-nc/4.0/).
 The coding environment I used is the following:
 - Python 3.11.9
 - SpaCy 3.8.11